 - Confidentiality: Ensure that private or confidential information isn’t made available or disclosed to unauthorized individuals

 - Integrity: Ensure that information is changed only in a specified and authorized manner

 - Availability: Ensure that systems work promptly, and service is not denied to authorized users

 All of this means that if you’re an IT security professional, you can have a working knowledge of cybersecurity without actually specializing or working in it at all.
-IT security professionals can deal in everything from ensuring physical security to company devices to ensuring consistent secure connections to a network.
+IT security professionals can deal with everything from ensuring physical security to company devices to ensuring consistent, secure connections to a network.
 The range is quite expansive.